I haven’t really found enough info about both these schools compared, side by side in the forums so I’m posting a new topic.

 I like U de M cuz it’s close to home and it’s in French and would force me to practice my French and seems very complete as a school.

-I like Carleton cuz it has co-op (that I at least have the possibility of using) as well as a slightly better facility.
+I like Carleton cuz it has co-op (a student told me and I read as well that it was not very useful) as well as a slightly better facility.

 What is your opinion on both???